Amount of the RénoVert Tax Credit

 If you incurred qualified expenditures in respect of your residence in 2016, 2017, 2018 and 2019, the qualified expenditures that will be used to calculate the tax credit for the residence in 2017, 2018 or 2019 will not be reduced by $2,500.
 Only the portion of this amount that did not reduce your qualified expenditures for the previous years will be deducted from your qualified expenditures for the current year.

 If you co-own the eligible dwelling, you can split the amount of the tax credit with the other co-owners.
 However, the total amount claimed in respect of the dwelling cannot exceed $10,000 (the maximum amount for an eligible dwelling).

-You must also subtract from your qualified expenditures the amount of any government assistance (except assistance received under the Rénoclimat program), non-government assistance or other assistance you received, including indemnities paid under an insurance contract.
+You must also subtract from your qualified expenditures the amount of any government assistance, non-government assistance or other assistance you received, including indemnities paid under an insurance contract.